SS Gothenburg: Rebuild and Australian coastal service

-In November 1874, several shipowners were contracted for two years from the South Australian government to provide ten round trips between the colonial capital of Adelaide and its furthest outpost, Port Darwin.
-Port Darwin was feeling the effects of a gold rush at Pine Creek and growing quickly as a trade post with the Dutch East Indies.
+In November 1874, several shipowners were contracted for two years by the Government of South Australia to provide ten round trips between the colonial capital of Adelaide and its furthest outpost, Port Darwin.
+Port Darwin was feeling the effects of a gold rush at Pine Creek and growing quickly as a trading post with the Dutch East Indies.
 However, all the local banks sent their money, together with government paperwork and the Royal Mail, around the east coast to Adelaide.
-On successful completion of each voyage, the South Australian government would pay the owners £1000 sterling.
+On successful completion of each voyage, the South Australian government would pay the owners £1,000 sterling.

 When Gothenburg left Port Darwin on Tuesday, 16 February 1875, Captain Robert George Augustus Pearce was under orders to make best possible speed.
 Pearce had been her captain on the Adelaide – Darwin run for some time and had built up a solid reputation.
-He was a man of the sea, a man of sobriety and kindness and was well respected by his fellow sea captains.
+He was a man of the sea, a man of sobriety and kindness, and was well respected by his fellow sea captains.

-Amongst the approximately 98 passengers and 37 crew (surviving records vary) were government officials, circuit court judges, Darwin residents taking their first furlough and miners.
+Amongst the approximately 98 passengers and 37 crew (surviving records vary) were government officials, circuit court judges, Darwin residents taking their first furlough, and miners.
 Also aboard was the French Vice Consul Edouard Durand and James Millner, the medical officer in George W. Goyder's 1869 expedition to found the first colony at Port Darwin.
 There were also several prisoners aboard, bound for the Adelaide jail.
 Locked in the Captain's cabin was about 93 kg of gold valued at £40,000 consigned to the ES&A Bank in Adelaide, worth about US$2.6 million in 2008.
 Durand reportedly also carried a tin box with him containing gold sovereigns and coins worth in excess of £3,000.

 In three days of fine weather, Gothenburg travelled 1500 km from Palmerston (Darwin) to Somerset on Cape York.
 The weather began to worsen so the ship stopped to take on ballast at Somerset.
 While she was anchored, conditions deteriorated to a point where both anchor chains parted.
 After the loss of the anchors, Gothenburg was forced to prematurely steam out 13 km because of strong currents; at that point, she brought up for the night.

 Two days later, Tuesday 23 February, Gothenburg passed Cooktown at about 2:00 pm.
 The wind and rain severely increased and cloud cover became so thick it blocked out the sun.
 Despite this, she continued the journey south into worsening weather, in a deep water passage between the North Queensland coastline and the Great Barrier Reef, known as the inner route.
-Although taking this route provided some protection from the open sea, captains had to navigate and thread their way through a number of then uncharted reefs.
+Although taking this route provided some protection from the open sea, captains had to navigate and thread their way through a number of then-uncharted reefs.
 All passengers and crew expected to be in Newcastle on Sunday evening for a scheduled stopover.